bader-nasser/pdftools/README.md

   $ pdftools e INPUT OUTPUT [-f <value> | -p <value> | -d <value>] [-l <value> |  | ] [-q even|odd] [-r
     north|south|east|west|left|right|down] [-c] [-D] [-s]

+ARGUMENTS
+  INPUT   Relative or absolute path to the PDF file to be used.
+          Use / in the path.
+On Windows, \ can be changed to either / or \\.
+          Surround the path with " or ' if it contains spaces.
+  OUTPUT  Relative or absolute path to the PDF file to be created.
+          Use / in the path.
+On Windows, \ can be changed to either / or \\.
+          Surround the path with " or ' if it contains spaces.

 FLAGS
   -D, --dryRun              Pretend to extract pages!
   -c, --compress            Reduce file size